Who we are

-Participants include buy-side and sell-side analysts, credit ratings analysts, fund managers and corporate governance professionals.
+Participants include buy-side and sell-side analysts, credit ratings analysts, fund managers, investors and corporate governance professionals.
 The forum includes individuals with global or regional responsibilities from around the world.

 The CRUF is represented in Australia, Canada, France, Germany, Hong Kong, India, Japan, New Zealand, South Africa, UK and USA.

 How does CRUF work?